Tiktok Bookmarks

 Goal

-• Make rediscovery of content easier
+• Make rediscovery of content easier, and reduce friction

 • Provide a familiar, personalized content organization that will help with the clutter